 |SAT/ACT scores must be received by||February 15|

-The student-faculty ratio at University of Wisconsin--Green Bay is 23:1, and the school has 24.2 percent of its classes with fewer than 20 students.
-The most popular majors at University of Wisconsin--Green Bay include: Business Administration and Management, General; Human Biology; Liberal Arts and Sciences/Liberal Studies; Psychology, General; and Registered Nursing, Nursing Administration, Nursing Research and Clinical Nursing, Other.
-The average freshman retention rate, an indicator of student satisfaction, is 73.5 percent.
+The student-faculty ratio at University of Wisconsin--Green Bay is 23:1, and the school has 29.2 percent of its classes with fewer than 20 students.
+The most popular majors at University of Wisconsin--Green Bay include: Business Administration and Management, General; Liberal Arts and Sciences/Liberal Studies; Human Biology; Psychology, General; and Communication and Media Studies.
+The average freshman retention rate, an indicator of student satisfaction, is 73.8 percent.

 |Student gender distribution|